First Time User? Enroll now.

 Home > Patients and Visitors > Spondylolisthesis

-Spondylolisthesis may be caused by any of a number of problems with the small joints in your back.
+Spondylolisthesis may be caused by problems with the small joints in your back.
+(The problems are called spondylolysis.)
 You could have:

-Spondylolisthesis affects children and teens involved in sports.
-Some sports, such as gymnastics or weight lifting, can overuse back bones to the point of causing stress fractures in vertebrae, which can result in spondylolisthesis.
+Spondylolisthesis affects children and teens who play sports.
+Some sports, such as gymnastics or weight lifting, can overuse back bones to the point of causing stress fractures in vertebrae, which can result in the condition.

 Symptoms of spondylolisthesis may include: